malz101/groceryscape_backend/README.md

 "python run.py"

 # Create Database Tables
+Navigate to the 'database' folder<br/>
-Navigate to database folder and run "python3 schemas.py' in the terminal.<br/>
+Run "python3 schemas.py' in the terminal.<br/>
 Ensure virtual environment is activated before you do so

 # If using mysql-server